GenericMappingTools/gmt/doc/rst/source/spectrum1d.rst

 spectrum1d
 **********

+.. only:: not man

     spectrum1d - Compute auto- [and cross- ] spectra from one [or two] time-series

 Synopsis
 --------